garretfick/garretfick.github.io/_posts/2017-03-20-setting-october-cms-environment-vagrant-and-heroku.md

 ### Start the Vagrant box

 We will install OctoberCMS within the Vagrant box.
-In the terminal windown, execute the follwing to start and connect to the virtual machine.
+In the terminal window, execute the following to start and connect to the virtual machine.

 ```sh